nw-rs/rustworks/README.md

 - [ ] REPL on the calculator to demonstrate the CAS
 - [ ] Multiple programs/apps with UI to choose one on boot
 - [ ] Support for 3rd party apps and binaries

+## ❤️ Contributing ❤️

+Contributions are extremely valued, specially now, since the lead developer (@willemml) has little time to work on this project.

+If you would like to contribute, please, fork the repo and open a Pull Request (PR).

+**Thank you!**

+## ⚖️ Licensing ⚖️

+The code in this project is licensed under the MIT license.